PirateforFreedom/TypeAgent/README.md

 * Intelligent switching knowledge base
 * Defining and calling custom tools，then help you do something(take action)
 * Changing personas settings and role-playing
+* Complete evauation subsystem for rag and whole agent system at Production Environment
+* Reasoning system(from phidata agent)
+* ADE UI
+* Create various types of agent

 You can also use Luann to deploy agents as a *service*.
 You can use a Luann server to run a multi-user, multi-agent application on top of supported LLM providers.